MoltonMontro/TestDocs/docs/source/index.rst

       f(x) & = & x^2 + 2xy + y^2
    \end{eqnarray}

 ..
-Below is the main table-of-content tree of the documentation website.
-   It is hidden on the page itself, but it makes up the sidebar for navigation.
+Below is the table-of-content tree for the website, which is hidden from the page but appears in the sidebar.

 .. toctree::
    :hidden: